aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 f^{' \rm f}_i = \frac{f_{i+1} - f_i}{\Delta x},\;\; \hbox{forward finite difference}.
 \end{equation}

-The stencil for this expression is given by the sequence $[0, 1]$, where 0 stands for the point at which the derivative is evaluated, and the corresponding finite-difference coefficients are $[-1, 1]$ (see \ref{eq:generic}).
+The stencil for this expression is given by the sequence $[0, 1]$, where 0 stands for the point at which the derivative is evaluated, and the corresponding finite-difference coefficients are $[-1, 1]$ (see \ref{eq:diffgeneric}).

 In the following figure we illustrate the stencil and mark in red the points involved in the computation: